We Need To Talk About 'Strawberry Legs', TikTok's Most Absurd Body Trend

-Summer is officially here, which means so are Aperol spritzes and cute summer dresses.
+Summer isn't far on the horizon, which means neither are Aperol spritzes and cute summer dresses.
 But for many people, the much-anticipated warmer weather brings with it the dreaded notion of the 'summer body'.

 Arbitrary beauty standards have evolved throughout history.
 Take modern body positivity, for example, and self-love movements encouraging us to embrace our bodies.
 But it seems that social media is yet to catch up.
 As the sunny months roll in, viral body care trends such as underarm lightening and anti-cellulite devices continue to remind us that young women are under pressure to attain slim stomachs, smooth thighs and many other perceived ideas of the 'perfect' form.